zgoda/ormbench/README.rst

 Insert 120 ``User`` objects and for each ``User`` object insert 60 related objects (``Post``).

-This test uses all available bulk loading techniques for particular library without resorting to raw SQL and operating on domain objects if possible (SQLA-core operates at expression level).
+This test uses all available batch loading techniques for particular library without resorting to raw SQL and operating on domain objects if possible (SQLA-core operates at expression level).
+No library-specific optimizations are made, only generic Python code structure optimizations.

 Results
 ^^^^^^^

-Memory utilization varied from 29.0 MiB (Peewee) to 59.3 MiB (SQLAlchemy ORM), with SQLA-core (38.5 MiB) and Pony (42.6 MiB) in the middle.
+Memory utilization varied from 29.0 MiB (Peewee) to 59.3 MiB (SQLAlchemy ORM), with SQLA-core (38.9 MiB) and Pony (42.6 MiB) in the middle.

-Execution time varied from 38.7 seconds (SQLAlchemy core) to 48.6 seconds (SQLAlchemy ORM), with Peewee almost catching SQLA-ORM and Pony being in the middle.
+Execution time varied from 38.6 seconds (SQLAlchemy core) to 48.6 seconds (SQLAlchemy ORM), with Peewee almost catching SQLA-ORM and Pony being in the middle.